edx/edx-mobile-marketplace-android/featuremanagement/README.md

 # Feature Management Module

 A standalone Gradle module providing a vendor-agnostic feature-flag, A/B-test, and remote-config framework for your Android app.

 ## Features

+- **Compile-Time Safe Keys**
+    - Wrap your string literals in a `FeatureKey` value class.
+    - All keys live in `FeatureKeys` for IDE autocompletion and typo protection.

-- **Type-safe Requests & Responses**
+- **Unified Request & Response**
-    - Sealed `FeatureRequest<T>` and `FeatureDecision<T>` ensure compile-time safety for Boolean, String, or numeric returns.
+    - Single `FeatureRequest` and `FeatureDecision` model handles flags, experiments, and configs.
+    - `FeatureDecision` exposes `.isEnabled`, `.variation`, and a rich `metadata` map.

 - **Pluggable Back-Ends**
-    - Implement `FeatureManagementService` for any SDK.
-Out-of-the-box Optimizely support included.
+    - Implement `FeatureService` for any SDK (Optimizely support included).
+    - Each service returns `FeatureDecision?` or `null` if it can’t answer.

 - **Aggregator Facade**
-    - `FeatureManagerImpl` holds one or more services and returns the first non-null decision.
+    - `FeatureManagerImpl` takes a list of `FeatureService` instances and returns the first non-null decision.
+    - Easily prioritize or combine multiple vendors.

-- **Zero SDK Footprint in Feature Modules**
+- **Zero SDK Footprint**
-    - UI code depends only on core abstractions—no direct references to Optimizely or other SDKs.
+    - App/UI code only depends on core abstractions (`FeatureKey`, `FeatureManager`, `FeatureDecision`).
+    - No direct references to Optimizely or other SDKs in your feature-flag logic.

 ## Setup